What is the CIS?

-Historically a lot of construction industry workers, such as the navvies who built Britain's railways, were paid in cash and no tax was paid to HMRC on their earnings.
+Historically, a lot of construction industry workers were paid in cash and no tax was paid to HMRC on their earnings.
 The CIS aims to reduce this problem by taxing subcontractors' earnings as soon as they are paid out by the contractors.

 How CIS works

 A building firm has their tender for a new housing estate accepted.
 They source subcontract labour such as bricklayers, plumbers, and roofers.